Probate Q&A Series

 1. Pay off or refinance the debt.
 The heir can pay the mortgage in full, negotiate with the lender for loan modification, or seek new financing.

 Heirs may also petition the probate court to advance funds from the estate to protect the property.
-Under the North Carolina Probate Rules, a personal representative can ask the court for permission to use estate assets to pay mortgage payments or redeem the property.
+A personal representative may seek authority under North Carolina estate administration procedures to use estate assets to pay secured debts or preserve estate property, subject to applicable statutory requirements.

 Key Points to Consider